 Carole Vasta Folley

-Other Vasta Folley plays in development include a comedy of love and misunderstanding titled The Replacement Wife and the drama After Chrissy, which explores a person’s right to die.
+In development are Vasta Folley’s plays including a comedy of love and misunderstanding titled The Replacement Wife and the drama After Chrissy, which explores a person’s right to die.